Cumans: Mongol invasions

-Cuman migration of the Hungarian plain, Balkans and Anatolia
+Settlement on the Hungarian plain

 They became one of the important Turkic groups in Desht-i Kipchak region.
 After Kipchak unity was destroyed by the Mongol attack in 1239, one branch of the Cumans migrated to the Balkans, and another branch went down to the Anatolia.
 They later came into contact with Georgians, Hungarians and Turks.

-The architect of the Georgian-Cuman relations was the David IV of Georgia.
+The architect of the Georgian-Cuman relations was David IV of Georgia.
 This event, which was one of the most important military reforms of David's against the Seljuk invaders, took place when a high-level Georgian delegation visited the Cuman headquarters.
 To strengthen this alliance with the nomads, David married with Cuman King Atrak's daughter Guranduht, and invited her relatives to settle in Georgia.
 David brokered a truce between the Kipchaks and Alans.
 Later on he has held some consultations with Vladimir II Monomakh, Grand Duke of Kiev who defeated Atrak in 1109, to ensure free passage of nomadic tribes into Georgia.

-King Andrew II of Hungary granted the Burzenland region to the Teutonic Knights in 1211.
-The Teutonic Knights campaigned against the Cumans.
+King Andrew II of Hungary granted the Burzenland region to the Teutonic Knights in 1211, with the purpose of ensuring security of the southeastern borders of his kingdom against the Cumans.
+The Teutonic Knights campaigned against the Cumans, on behalf of King Andrew, during the years of 1221–1225.
 However, the Teutonic Knights failed to defeat the Cumans and began to establish a country independent of the King of Hungary.
 In 1238, after Mongol attacks on Cumania, King Béla IV of Hungary offered refuge to the remainder of the Cuman people under their leader Khan Köten, who in turn vowed to convert his 40,000 families to Christianity.
 King Béla hoped to use the new subjects as auxiliary troops against the Mongols, who were already threatening Hungary.
-Cumans were joined by the Iranian Jasz people, who had been living with the Cumans.
+The Cumans were joined by the Iranian Jasz people, who had been living with the Cumans.
 Batu Khan of the Mongols then ordered Bela to stop giving refuge to the Cumans and made a particular point that if attacked the Cumans could easily run away, for they were skilled horseman, but not so for the Hungarians, who were a sedentary nation and had no such luxury.
-Bela rejected this ultimatum.After crushing defeats and facing complete collapse, the Hungarians engaged in a suicidal betrayal of the Cumans, the people that had done the most in repelling the Mongols.
-Some of the barons went to Köten's house with the intent of killing him as scapegoat or handing him over to the Mongols, possibly believing the Cuman–Kipchaks were Mongol spies.
+Bela rejected this ultimatum.